ga-wdi-boston/rails-activerecord-crud-study/study.md

 Object-Relational Mapping (ORM)is a method that maps an application objects to a table in a relational database management system.
 It is valuable because you do not need to write SQL statements directly and you do not need to use that much database access code in order to store and retrieve properties and relationships of an object from a database.

-is a technique that connects the rich objects of an application to tables in a relational database management system.
-Using ORM, the properties and relationships of the objects in an application can be easily stored and retrieved from a database without writing SQL statements directly and with less overall database access code.

 ```

 ## Name model files and classes